yashnandwanii/Mend-AI/README.md

 ---

-Built with ❤️ using Flutter and Firebase
+Built with ❤️ using Flutter and Supabase